U-Company/python-private-service-layout/{{ cookiecutter.service }}/README.md

 ## Common errors

 If you have some errors, you can read [this](
 [Common errors](https://github.com/U-Company/python-private-service-layout/blob/master/%7B%7B%20cookiecutter.service%20%7D%7D/docs/errors.md)) doc.
-Or you can communicate with Egor Urvanov by UrvanovCompany@yandex.ru
+Or you can communicate with Egor Urvanov by UrvanovCompany@yandex.ru or in telegram (@egor_urvanov)